 APOLOGETICS I-Christian Evidences.
 The purpose of this course is to set the proofs of Christianity before the student that he may be grounded in the fundamental truths of the Word, and be enabled to meet the assaults of the modernist.
 Required in standard courses.
 Value, 2 semester hours.
-Offered in second semester of 1936-37.
+Offered in 1938-39.

 APOLOGETICS II-General Introduction.
 This vital subject teaches (1) how our Bible came into existence, (2) how it came down to us.
-It discusses (1) its inspiration: whether it is from God or from man, (2) its canonicity: the origin, extent and preservation of the Sacred Canon of Scripture, (3) its languages and text, including writing, materials, instruments, etc., (4) its genuineness and integrity, a study of the manuscripts, ancient versions, quotations from the Church Fathers, critical editions of the text, and modern versions down to the present day, (5) its authenticity, and credibility, (6) its authority.
+It discusses (1) its inspiration: whether it is from God or from man, (2) its canonicity: the origin, extent, and preservation of the Sacred Canon of Scripture, (3) its languages and text, including writing, materials, instruments, etc., (4) its genuineness and integrity, a study of the manuscripts, ancient versions, quotations from the Church

+Fathers, critical editions of the text, and modern versions down to the present day, (5) its authenticity, and credibility, (6) its authority.
 Several fascinating studies in Archaeology will be considered, especially with reference to the modern papyri discoveries in Egypt.
 Required in Theological and Christian Education Courses.
 Credit, three hours.
-Offered in 1937-38.
+Offered in second semester of 1937-1938.

 APOLOGETICS III-Special Introduction.
-This subject deals with the individual books of the Bible and discusses their canonicity, integrity, authorship, time and place of composition, contents, purpose, and peculiarities.
-A study is made of the critical problems in relation to the authorship and integrity of the Pentateuch, the authorship and unity of Isaiah, Daniel, Zechariah and other books, the Synoptic p oblem, the Johannine problem, and other themes.
-Value, two semester hcu s.
+This subject deals with the individual books of the Bible and discuss their canonicity, integrity, authorship, time and place of composition, contents, purpose, and pecularities.
+A study is made of the critical problems in relation to the authorship and integrity of the Pentateuch, the authorship and unity of Isaiah, Daniel, Zachariah, and other books, the Synoptic problem, the Johannine problem, and other themes.
+Value, two semester hours.
 At present offered as a part of book expositions.

 BIBLICAL INTERPRETATION.
 The general plan of this course is adapted to meet the practical needs of students of Theology.
 Its purpose is to familiarize the student with the methods and principles involved in the correct interpretation of the Scriptures.
 Elective.
 Value, 2 semester hours.
+Offered in first semester of 1937-1938.